UV-C disinfection of water

-UV-C water disinfection technology is a physical treatment without chemical disinfectants.
+UV-C water disinfection technology consists of a physical treatment without disinfectant chemicals.
 Moreover, its effectiveness on micro-organisms makes it particularly interesting.

 For disinfection, we are only interested in UVC.